Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Discussion Future Steps

-Indeed, we are able to constrain photospheric spectra at the level of the 0.1\% and typically 1--5\% for the spectra of heterogeneities while spectra with precisions of $\sim 1\%$ ($\mathrm{S/N} \sim 100$) are used commonly to constrain the fundamental physical parameters of exoplanet host stars \citep[e.g.,][]{wells:2021, delrez:2022, barkaoui:2023, dransfield:2023, pozuelos:2023}.
-In terms of absolute flux calibrations, for example, the goal for the X-SHOOTER instrument is $\leq 10\%$ \citep{schonebeck:2014}, while the eventual goal of the JWST calibration program is $1\%$ accuracy for each observing mode \citep{gordon:2022}.
-Thus, constraints on component spectra from this technique are on par with current precisions available for integrated disk spectra and will be limited ultimately by the overall precision and accuracy limitations of JWST observations themselves providing valuable data-driven benchmarks to inform the next generation of models.
+\RR{We have demonstrated that under ideal conditions of knowing the spot geometry,} we are able to constrain photospheric spectra at the level of the $\lesssim 1\%$ for the spectra of heterogeneities while spectra with precisions of $\sim 1\%$ ($\mathrm{S/N} \sim 100$) are used commonly to constrain the fundamental physical parameters of exoplanet host stars \citep[e.g.,][]{wells:2021, delrez:2022, barkaoui:2023, ghachoui:2023, pozuelos:2023, dransfield:2024}. \RR{We have also taken first steps towards are a fully blind retrieval, and have similarly found situations in which the stellar photosphere can be constrained at a similar precision.} In terms of absolute flux calibrations, for example, the goal for the X-SHOOTER instrument is $\leq 10\%$ \citep{schonebeck:2014}, while the eventual goal of the JWST calibration program is $1\%$ accuracy for each observing mode \citep{gordon:2022}.
+Thus, constraints on component spectra from this technique are on par with current precisions available for integrated disk spectra and will be limited ultimately by the overall precision and accuracy limitations of JWST observations themselves\R{,} providing valuable data-driven benchmarks to inform the next generation of models.

-Our framework enables retrieving both the geometric features of heterogeneities as well as their individual spectral contributions, without relying on any prior information from spectra generated by physical models.
-In the rest of this discussion, we highlight a series of possible improvements to the framework introduced here.